 - Form your own club with like minded individuals in your area

 - (For guidelines on how to do this see Forming a New Cycling Club

 Membershp for most licence types is generally cheaper if you join a club although clubs usually charge a small membership fee on top of the licence fee.

 General Benefits for all members

-- Benefits of Cycling Ireland's Insurance package
+- As a member you have the benefits of Cycling Ireland's Insurance package.

 Aged 50+ and Women